Skip to Content

 Summary

-• Political, media and public struggles over food whether it be GMOs, hunger strikes, contamination or food banks/poverty
+• Political, media and public struggles over food whether it be GMOs, contamination and hunger/food banks.

 • British policy and media responses to contemporary refugee crises home and overseas (including at Calais)